 - Analyzes the performance of the applications and finds the performance bottlenecks in the code or the database.

 - Identify the wrong database deployment.

-- One SQL monitor license allows monitoring up to 5 Azure SQL Database.
+- One SQL monitor license allows the monitoring of up to 5 Azure SQL databases.
 You can also monitor 1 x Azure Managers Instance with one SQL monitor license.